rustyeddy/moni/README.md

 We do not collect any content from the Reachability test and hence we do not have any additional links to crawl.

-## Software Details

-In support of our Crawl capability this software has a _REST API service_ and a periodic website walking service.

-Both services run a Go routines, both run forever in there own little space.
-The program is synchronized using a _wait group_.